 The title of the sound piece was inspired by the insistently repetitive cry of what I have since identified as a red-lored parrot on the Río Chagres.
 “Accurate!
 Accurate!” it seemed to squawk, as if challenging our inevitably flawed human assessment of its species and its surroundings.
 I’m projecting, of course, but it’s hard not to associate sounds with signals, phonemes with meaning, utterances with intention.

 So I continued to move along the river in a kayak, paddling through the dense marshwater with a splashproof smartphone on my lap recording in low-tech mono, clumsily picking up the rumbles of wind and bumps on the microphone, as well as the buzz of a persistently pesky fly.
-(Back on land, the Zoom recorder would take over in stereo.)

 “¿Cómo te llamas?” rhetorically asks Jorge, Panamanian avifauna expert who already knows the appellations of every local bird he is seeing or hearing.
 Returning from my excursions, I search through a handful of field guides, my superficial gateway to the vast database of human scientific knowledge about the resident species of central Panama.